 Have you ever sat down and calculated how much money your business is spending on paper, ink, and other office supplies?
 In some cases, it’s thousands of dollars per month.

-If you’re aggressive about reducing costs, you may choose to go paperless.
-This would save a considerable amount of money, while simultaneously enhancing efficiency.
+If you’re aggressive about reducing costs, you may choose to go paperless in your day-to-day operations.
+Using the right apps, you can send a free fax, sign a digitized agreement, and so on.
+All of those would save a considerable amount of money, while simultaneously enhancing efficiency.
 If you aren’t ready to go paperless, you can still save money by eliminating unnecessary purchases and buying in bulk.

 3. Staffing Costs